sammilucia/TrelloX/README.md

 # TrelloX - Trello with focus.

+TrelloX is open source and currently looking for developers.

 https://trellox.io

 A Chrome extension to give Trello a more up-to-date user experience, reducing clutter and increasing focus.